Family Medical Leave Act

-FMLA provides certain employees with up to 12 work-weeks of unpaid job-protection leave in a specified 12-month period.
-It requires group health insurance benefits to be maintained during the leave as if the employee continued to work instead of taking leave.
+FMLA provides certain employees with up to 12 work-weeks of unpaid job-protection leave in a specified "rolling back" 12-month period.
+The Federal Law requires group health insurance benefits to be maintained during the leave as if the employee continued to work instead of taking leave.

 If the leave is for a reason that qualifies as FMLA leave, and the employee's sick accruals are exhausted, the employee is required to use his or her accrued, paid vacation.
 The total of paid and unpaid FMLA leave will count against the 12 work-weeks of FMLA leave entitlement.